feathersjs/docs/guides/basics/generator.md

 ```

 > __Note:__ We are using an options object here which allows us to more easily add new options than function parameters.

+## What's next?

+In this chapter we installed the Feathers CLI (and generator) and looked at patterns that are used in structuring the generated application.
+Now we can use the generator to [build a full chat application](../chat/readme.md) complete with authentication and a JavaScript frontend!